jasonsbarr/SimplyJavaScript/README.md

     -   Orders of growth
     -   Examples: analyzing Fibonacci, factorial, and exponentiation

-22. State and mutability
+23. State and mutability

     -   Local vs. global
     -   Mutable vs. immutable
     -   Synchronicity vs. asynchronicity

-23. Building applications: using data structures and managing state
+24. Building applications: using data structures to manage state

-### IV.
-Programming with asynchronicity and streams
+### V.  Programming with asynchronicity and streams

-### V.  Programming with real-world data sets and users
+### VI.
+Programming with real-world data sets and users